Thank you for submitting the form. Your reference number is

 Australia has been using fire danger rating systems as early as the 1950s when forester A.G.
 McArthur developed a rating system after studying how fires behaved with different fuels and weather conditions.

-The new, four-level Australian Fire Danger Rating System is designed to be easier to understand.
-Photo: Supplied.
+The four-level Australian Fire Danger Rating System is designed to be easy to understand.
+Image: Supplied

-For example, the old system only accounted for two types of vegetation when calculating fire ratings.
-In comparison, the AFDRS accounts for eight vegetation types (grassland, forest, grassy woodland, spinifex, shrubland, Mallee heath, buttongrass, and pine), thus improving the ability to predict how a fire might behave – and the risk it poses should it ignite.
+The AFDRS accounts for eight vegetation types (grassland, forest, grassy woodland, spinifex, shrubland, Mallee heath, buttongrass, and pine), which helps to predict how a fire might behave – and the risk it poses should it ignite.

 Importantly, the AFDRS has been designed so that it can be updated as scientists learn more about fire behaviour.

-The four new levels used in the AFDRS are:
+The four levels used in the AFDRS are:

-Each level provides advice to residents about how to protect themselves under specific conditions.
+Each level provides advice to people about how to protect themselves under specific conditions.

 Moderate: Plan and prepare